khmarbaise/octopress/source/_posts/2020/09/2020-09-20-spring-boot-strategy-pattern.md

 You might have already used the [strategy pattern][strategy-pattern] in relationship with Spring Boot where it is very convenient to use.

-You simply define an interface for example (I use the prefixing `I` only in those examples for clarity):
+You simply define an interface for example (I use the prefixing `I` only in these examples for clarity):
 ```java
 public interface IOneStrategy {